 And, if you are not in a relationship but occasionally have sex, it's a good idea to spend time with yourself the same way you would with a partner.
 Try some self-care or activities you enjoy.

 Talking with someone is always a good idea.
 Why don't you try it?
 We offer digital sex therapy for couples with libido issues.
 It is as easy as a click away, you've already taken the first step.
+If you're not sure what sex therapy means exactly, we've got you covered with our guide on: Everything you need to know about sex therapy.

 If you are using a vaginal ring and find that your sex drive is at its lowest, you can always talk to your doctor and see if you should switch to another kind of contraception.
 If it's been causing you distress then don't worry, Blueheart is here.
 We can help you manage and overcome your libido issues whatever contraception you're using.
+Of course, it's possible that your low libido is caused by something else.
+Have a look at our comprehensive guide on low libido causes, if you suspect there's something else keeping you away from sexual desire.

 What are you waiting for?
 Get on the train of a joyful life filled with satisfying and healthy sexual intercourse!
 Download our app!